aria-tools/ARIA-tools/CONTRIBUTING.md

 Once a pull request is issued it will be reviewed by multiple members before it will be approved and integrated into the main.

-### Things you should NOT do
+### Things you should **NOT** do
-(For anyone with push rights to github.com/aria-tools/ARIA-tools or github.com/aria-tools/ARIA-tools-docs) Never modify a commit or the history of anything that has been committed to https://github.com/aria-tools/ARIA-tools and github.com/aria-tools/ARIA-tools-docs.
+(For anyone with push rights to [https://github.com/aria-tools/ARIA-tools] or [https://github.com/aria-tools/ARIA-tools-docs]) Never modify a commit or the history of anything that has been committed to [https://github.com/aria-tools/ARIA-tools] and [https://github.com/aria-tools/ARIA-tools-docs].